iande/securely_hashed_attributes/README.md

 methods explicitly defined on the model.
 If the `:to => ...` option is not used, no methods are created.

+### Installing

+Right now, you probably shouldn't install this.
+When I finish YARDing this fella up, I'll update this with real instructions.

 ### Further Thoughts

 Hopefully this gem serves its purpose of demonstrating how easy it is to do